-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class from historical returns and consensus expectations of future returns.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Metro Plan's target asset allocation are summaries in the following table:
+The long-term expected rate of return on pension plan investments was established in conjunction with the most recent actuarial experience study completed February 20, 2018, by considering the following three techniques: (1) the 20-year historical return of the Metro Open Plan at June 30, 2017, (2) the historical market returns of asset classes from 1926 to 2017, and (3) capital market projections that were utilized as a building-block method in which best-estimate ranges of expected future real rate of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The blended capital market projection established the long-timer expected rate of return by weighting the expected future real rate of return by the target asset allocation percentage and by adding inflation of 2.5 percent.
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Asset Class Long-Term Expected Real Rate of Return Target Allocation

-U.S. equity 6.6% 24%
+U.S. equity 5.1% 24%

-International equity 10.1% 16%
+International equity 5.3% 16%

-Private equity 7.6% 10%
+Private equity 7.9% 10%

-Equity hedge 5.8% 10%
+Equity hedge 7.9% 10%

-Real estate 6.1% 10%
+Real estate 4.9% 10%

-Core plus fixed income 1.8% 20%
+Core plus fixed income 2.3% 20%

-Fixed income alternatives 5.6% 10%
+Fixed income alternatives 2.7% 10%

 - 100%